-Unfortunately, there is no one-size-fits-all solution to grooming.
-The types of dogs that come to me as a groomer are mostly small companion dogs—known more as lap dogs—that have coats that continually grow and need constant trimming.
-I also see dogs with double undercoats (e.g., Spitzes or Huskies), which often shed just too much hair for the average owner to deal with.
+Many small companion dogs—known more as lap dogs—have coats that grow continually and need constant trimming.
+There are also dogs with double undercoats (e.g., Spitzes or Huskies), which often shed just too much hair for the average owner to deal with.
 Many owners shave these dog breeds at the start of spring.
 But the larger, active breeds with short coats need much less care and can be done by you at home.

 It’s best to start your dog off with a good shampoo at the start of shedding season to help eliminate debris and flaked skin that built up over the winter.
 Use shampoos that are meant for dogs only; human shampoos are overly perfumed and can cause dryness.
 As you shampoo, examine your dog for any problems.
 Here are a few things to look for:

 And there are two important general dog cleanliness measures:

 Dog Grooming Tips: Follow Up with a Good Brush

 The next step is brushing your dog’s coat, which you should aim to do once a week during peak shedding season.
 Different brushes work best on different types of fur:

 When brushing, take your time and be gentle, especially when removing mats or tangles.
 Brush against the grain of the coat to pull out the undercoat and with the grain to smooth out the overcoat.

 Also remember that your dog’s nutrition plays an important role in maintaining your dog’s healthy coat.
 Talk to your vet to ensure your dog is getting a well–balanced diet with enough fur–fortifying omega–3 fatty acids.

 While some of these dog–grooming tips might seem like a chore, your dog will love all of the one–on–one attention, making it a wonderful bonding experience for both of you.